 Celebrations in Sydney kick off 5 weeks before Christmas Day, which means the entire city has loads of events and activities to get involved in.
+And more Christmas carols than you ever wanted to see!
 Here are some of our top picks…

 Head on down to Hyde Park to see St Mary’s Cathedral play backdrop to Light, 3D Projections and Sound.

 Time?
 7.30pm Choirs / 8:30pm til midnight Light Show

 2. Martin Place Christmas Concert & Tree Lighting